 While the topic may not be to everyone's taste, the museum does have a French following.
-Its website shows photos of then-president Hollande admiring dazzling minerals on a visit.
-The museum also has temporary exhibitions, currently on display as we write this are the French Crown Jewels.
+Its website shows photos of then-president François Hollande admiring dazzling minerals on a visit.
+The museum also has temporary exhibitions — on display when we wrote this were the French Crown Jewels.

 Although he now has boutiques all over the world, we have a soft spot for the shop on Rue Bonaparte in St Germain in Paris.
-Pierre Herme has the pastry pedigree of legend — he comes from a long line of pastry chefs (four generations) and started his apprenticeship at 14 with Gaston Lenotre.
+Pierre Hermé has the pastry pedigree of legend — he comes from a long line of pastry chefs (four generations) and started his apprenticeship at the age of fourteen with Gaston Lenôtre.
 He opened his first shop in Tokyo and his second location in St. Germain.

-Pierre Herme is the only pastry chef to receive the highest French honor — Chevalier de la Légion d'Honneur.
+Pierre Hermé is the only pastry chef to receive the highest French honor — Chevalier de la Légion d'Honneur.
 Don't you just love France?
+72 Rue Bonaparte 75006

-We love their days-of-the-week menu, called Le Semainier, with a different specialty each day.
+We love the Lipp's days-of-the-week menu, called Le Semainier, with a different specialty each day.
 Monday is black-pepper steak (pave de boeuf au poivre) or poached haddock in beurre blanc.
 Tuesday is roast lamb or blanquette de veau a l'ancienne.
 If you're a fan of cassoulet make your reservation for Thursday.
-They are open daily, the only exceptions are Christmas and New Year's Eve.
+It's are open daily, the only exceptions are Christmas and New Year's Eve.

 The oldest chocolate shop in Paris is Debauve & Gallais, found in St Germain on Rue des Saints-Peres.
 There is some debate about it being the oldest chocolatier, but we believe that this shop, that opened its doors in 1800, is the strongest contender.
 Listen to the evidence…

-Marie Antoinette adored their chocolates and said they made her medicine go down much more easily.
-The last kings of France were customers.
-By 1819 D&G were the sole royal chocolate supplier to Napoleon as well as his court.
-(Besides that, their website looks like it's a good couple of hundred years old.)
+Marie Antoinette adored their chocolates, claiming they made her medicine go down much more easily.
+The last kings of France were customers of D&G. By 1819 D&G were the sole royal chocolate supplier to Napoleon as well as his court.
+(In addition to that, their website looks like it's a good couple of hundred years old.)

 In a small park just around the corner from Debauve & Gallais you can spot a bust of the Ukrainian poet Taras Shevchenko.
 In fact, the park is also named for this national hero — Square Taras Chevtchenko (using the French transliteration of his name).